yasp/yasp/doc/instructions.md

     "de": { /* same as "en"-version */ }
   },

+  // Tests for this command, which are executed by the EmulatorTester.
+See /doc/testing/commands.md for more information.
+  // A testcase here must not use any commands but its own, as this is the only one available.
+Assembler directives may
+  // be used, though.
+  "tests": [ ],

   // the code is the static part of the bitcode which is representing this command.
 It is at the very
   // beginning of the bitcode and must be unique across all instructions since the emulator uses it
   // to identify the commands.